cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

   for file in $(find "${dir}" -maxdepth 1 -name '*.proto'); do
     # this regex checks if a proto file has its go_package set to github.com/alice/checkers/api/...
     # gogo proto files SHOULD ONLY be generated if this is false
-    # we don't want gogo proto to run for proto files which are natively built for google.golang.org/protobuf
+    # you don't want gogo proto to run for proto files which are natively built for google.golang.org/protobuf
     if grep -q "option go_package" "$file" && grep -H -o -c 'option go_package.*github.com/alice/checkers/api' "$file" | grep -q ':0$'; then buf generate --template buf.gen.gogo.yaml $file
     fi